Nonparametric Pricing Analytics with Customer Covariates: Regret Analysis: Upper Bound

 To bound the regret in scenario two, we have to bound the probability, which requires delicate analysis of the events.
 If scenario two occurs for $B$, then during the process that we sequentially split $B_{\emptyset}$ to obtain $B$, we can find an ancestor bin of $B$ (which can be $B$ itself) that scenario two happens for the first time along the ``branch'' from $B_{\emptyset}$ all the way down to $B$.
 More precisely, denoting the ancestor bin by $B_a$ and its parent by $P(B_a)$, we have (1) $p^{\ast}(P(B_a))$ is inside $[p^{P(B_a)}_l,p^{P(B_a)}_u]$ (scenario one); (2) after $P(B_a)$ is split, $p^{\ast}(B_a)$ is outside $[p^{B_a}_l,p^{B_a}_u]$ (scenario two).
-Denote the empirically-optimal decision in the decision set of $P(B_a)$ by $p^{\ast}$.
+Denote the empirically-optimal price in the decision set of $P(B_a)$ by $p^{\ast}$.
 For such an event to occur, the center of the decision set of $B_a$, which is $p^{\ast}$, has to be at least $\Delta_{l(B_a)}/2$ away from $p^{\ast}(B_a)$.\footnote{Recall that $p^{B_a}_u-p^{B_a}_l=\Delta_{l(B_a)}$.} Because of Assumption~\ref{asp:maximizer} and the choice of $\Delta_k$, the distance between $p^{\ast}(P(B_a))$ and $p^{\ast}(B_a)$ is relatively small compared to $\Delta_{l(B_a)}$.
-Therefore, the empirically-optimal decision $p^{\ast}$ must be far away from $p^{\ast}(P(B_a))$.
-The probability of such event can be bounded using classic concentration inequalities for sub-Gaussian random variables: the decisions that are closer to $p^{\ast}(P(B_a))$ and thus have higher means turn out to have lower average reward than $p^{\ast}$; this event is extremely unlikely to happen when we have collected a large amount of reward for each decision in the decision set.
+Therefore, the empirically-optimal price $p^{\ast}$ must be far away from $p^{\ast}(P(B_a))$.
+The probability of such event can be bounded using classic concentration inequalities for sub-Gaussian random variables: the prices that are closer to $p^{\ast}(P(B_a))$ and thus have higher means turn out to generate lower average revenue than $p^{\ast}$; this event is extremely unlikely to happen when we have collected a large amount of sales data for each price in the decision set.

-The total regret aggregates those in scenario one and scenario two for all possible combinations of $B$ and $B_a$.
-It matches the quantity $O( T^{ \log(T)^2(2+d)/(4+d)})$ presented in the theorem.
+The total regret aggregates those in scenario one and two for all possible combinations of $B$ and $B_a$.
+It matches the quantity $O(\log(T)^2T^{(2+d)/(4+d)})$ presented in the theorem.